joshualibrarian/keymaster/README.md

 ## Brief Overview

 This proposed hardware device has elements from several which exist on the market, notably the [OnlyKey](https://onlykey.io/), and the [Armory](https://www.crowdsupply.com/f-secure/usb-armory-mk-ii), but has several important design features which are about making the device flexible and easy to incorporate into people's actual lives and digital processes.
-It can be used with any host (desktop, laptop, mobile, etc.) and once unlocked gives you secure access to all your keys and passwords, and even all your personal data.
-It has strong software integration and a robust backup system and can even be configured to bequeath your data to specified persons after your death.
+It can be used with any host and once unlocked gives you secure access to all your keys and passwords, and even all your personal data.
+It has a robust backup system and can even be configured to bequeath your data to specified persons after your death.

 ## Introduction